As a BU student, you can be proud to be part of a community that celebrates diversity, sustainability and inclusivity.

 In particular, there are over 90 clubs and societies which you can join.
 And if there isn’t one which represents your interests, SUBU can help you to set up your own.

-And for when Covid restrictions ease, the union has its very own nightclub, the Old Fire Station – including rooms that can be hired for club and society events – or if you prefer a more laid-back vibe, there’s Dylan’s Bar & Kitchen.
-The Student Shop on Talbot Campus also provides a means to grab snacks, merch and study essentials on campus, with all profits going back into SUBU.
+The union also has its very own nightclub, the Old Fire Station – including rooms that can be hired for club and society events – or if you prefer a more laid-back vibe, there’s Dylan’s Bar & Kitchen on Talbot Campus.
+The Student Shop, also on Talbot, provides a means to grab snacks, merch and study essentials on campus, with all profits going back into SUBU.